Table of Contents

-There are many ways, in which one can contribute towards environment conservation, even when it comes to celebrating Ganpati festival.
-By following the simple principles of reduce, reuse and recycle, you can create a festive ambiance in a green way.
+There are many ways, in which one can contribute towards environment conservation, even when it comes to celebrating Ganesh Chaturthi.
+This becomes even more important, in the backdrop of the Coronavirus crisis.
+By following the simple principles of reduce, reuse and recycle, you can create a festive ambiance in a green way, without compromising on the heath and safety of your home and those living in it.

 Eco-friendly celebrations for Ganpati festival have slowly gained importance over the years, with people opting for eco-friendly Ganesh idols.
 Besides the Ganesha idols, people are also inquiring about eco-friendly decorations, says Ashni Desai, owner of Bloom ’89, a luxury décor and gifting company.
 Instead of using thermocol temples, one can drape fancy fabrics for the backdrop, suggests Desai.
 “Bright coloured fabric or rich brocades, can be stored easily and reused the next year.
 Also, one can build a clay temple or a temple from recycled papier-mâché, draped with fabric, where the eco-friendly Ganesh idol can be kept, without having any adverse effect on our environment,” adds Desai.